Therapy offers a safe and supportive place to process hard things and learn new skills. Reasons individuals may seek counseling include:

 Struggles with self-esteem, confidence, or identity

-Problems in your interpersonal relationships (i.e. conflict, lack of trust, poor boundaries, etc.)
+Problems in interpersonal relationships (i.e., conflict, lack of trust, poor boundaries, etc.)

 Grief and loss